lewi0332/Data-Pipeline-Capstone-Project/README.md

 AWS triggered action on each PUT request.
 Primarily becuase each data point will be *updated* by the api client.
 Data is not static.
 Using another tool such as airflow did not have an ability to easily extract newly updated objects from the Data Lake.

 ### **Airflow Daily**

-Each day the model uses airflow to update the user transactional data store for user profiles.
+Each day the pipeline uses airflow to update the transactional data store for user profiles.
 This will help brands determine if the IG user is on a growth trajectory.

-While Elasticsearch will be used to populate some data with most recent user stats, a portion of the page will need to present a profile history from data aggregated from sources other than the Elasticsearch DB already created.
+While Elasticsearch will be used to populate some data with most recent user stats, a portion of the page will need to present a profile history from data aggregated from sources other than the Elasticsearch DB.

 ![websample with sparklines](./images/history.png)